detec/SpringBoot2017/README.md

 # SpringBoot2017

-This is a template project to build with Maven.
+This is a template project to build with Maven or Gradle.
 It uses Spring Data for H2 and runs with Spring Boot.

 Its core components are:
 - Spring Boot 1.5;